2005 Jilin chemical plant explosions: Explosions

 The cause of the blasts was initially determined two days after the blast: the accident site is a nitration unit for aniline equipment.
-T-102 tower was jammed up and was not handled properly, hence the blasts.
+T-102 tower was jammed up and was not handled properly.
 The blasts were so powerful that they shattered windows at least 100 to 200 meters away; at least 70 people were injured and six were killed.
 The fires were finally put out early in the morning of November 14.
 Over 10,000 people were evacuated from the area, including local residents and students at the north campus of Beihua University and Jilin Institute of Chemical Technology, for fear of further explosions and contamination with harmful chemicals.
 The CNPC, which owns the company in charge of the factory, Jilin Petrochemical Corporation, asked senior officials to investigate the cause of the incidents.
 The explosions were not thought to be related to terrorism, and the company told a press conference that they had occurred as a result of a chemical blockage that had gone unfixed.

 The municipal government asked hotels and restaurants in the city to provide rooms for the evacuated people.
 Taxi companies also aided in the evacuation.